 There are steps you will want to take after your series of deep cleanings to gain the most benefits from the procedure.
 First and foremost, you should not do any aggressive brushing or flossing for a short period of time following your appointment.
 This allows your teeth and gums to heal and recover from the procedure you just had.
 In some cases, you may notice some mild pain or discomfort, as well as increased tooth and gum sensitivity.
 If this happens, be sure to discuss options with your dentist on the best ways to alleviate your pain and any soreness you may have.
 It is also a good idea to avoid or cut back on your usual intake of very hot or very cold foods, and foods that contain high amounts of sugar, since your mouth may be more sensitive to these items.

-If you are in need of deep cleanings to eliminate the build up and bacteria that cannot be eliminated by a regular cleaning alone, please call 512-331-1477 or email us today to schedule your consultation with Dr. Justin D’Abadie or Jaya Hiremath.
-They strive to make each deep cleaning as comfortable as possible, so that you can be on your way to happier, healthy smile.
+If you are in need of deep cleanings to eliminate the build up and bacteria that cannot be eliminated by a regular cleaning alone, please call 512-331-1477 or email us today to schedule your consultation with one of our highly regarded dental professionals.
+They strive to make each deep cleaning as comfortable as possible, so that you can be on your way to a happier, healthy smile!

 For more information on deep cleanings, please see this article on treating periodontal diseases with deep cleanings.